Last Updated on March 16, 2025

 - Given for 2-5 days in maximum dosage

-- Dose reduced and tapered over 2 weeks
+- The dose reduced and tapered over 2 weeks

-- Should be avoided in those with renal insufficiency, GI bleed etc
+- should be avoided in those with renal insufficiency, GI bleeding etc

 - Colchicine